 Gum disease is one of the most common dental problems among adults in the United States.
-Oftentimes, people overlook or ignore the symptoms associated with it until their dentist is alerting them to the problem.
-When a patient experiences periodontitis, their risk for losing teeth and bone increase dramatically if left untreated.
+Oftentimes, people overlook or ignore the symptoms associated with it until their dentist alerts them to the problem.
+When a patient experiences periodontitis, their risk of losing teeth and bone increases dramatically if left untreated.
 This is why Dr. Wayne Myles offers scaling and root planing as a safe and effective way to restore gum health.
+Scaling and root planing are one of our general dentistry treatments.
+Dr. Myles uses it to treat gum disease.
 Although it requires more time spent in the dentist’s chair, this process will put patients one step closer to achieving better oral health.
 To get started, contact us today to schedule an appointment.

 Scaling and root planing are also referred to as “deep cleaning.”
 In the early stages of gum disease, gingivitis, a thorough cleaning and routine oral hygiene habits practiced at home can reverse the problem, but once it escalates into periodontitis, there is greater opportunity for bone and tooth loss.
 Fortunately, patients who have periodontitis can have this type of service performed to remove plaque and tartar build-up from around the gum line, as well as have their tooth roots smoothed out to encourage proper reattachment to the gum tissue.